SuperOfficeDocs/superoffice-docs/docs/api/authentication/online/oidc/hybrid-flow.md

 2. The end-user signs in and is asked for consent.

 3. After consent is given, an authorization message is sent, which redirects the user agent back to the client application.
-    * The redirection URI includes the authorization code, and ID token.
+    * The redirection URI includes the authorization code and ID token.

 4. The ID token is validated the same way as described in the [implicit flow][1].